RoutingKit/RoutingKit/README.md

 ## Publications

+Please cite the following article if you use our code in a publication:

 * Customizable Contraction Hierarchies.
   Julian Dibbelt, Ben Strasser, and Dorothea Wagner.
   ACM Journal of Experimental Algorithmics, 2016.

+The original CH algorithm was introduced in:

 * Exact Routing in Large Road Networks Using Contraction Hierarchies.
   Robert Geisberger, Peter Sanders, Dominik Schultes, and Christian Vetter.
   Transportation Science, 2012.

-Please cite the first article if you use our code in a publication.